Terms and Conditions

 6.2 Payment for all Courses must be made in advance in accordance with these terms and conditions by credit card or debit card, or in accordance with the Continuous Payment Authority.
-We accept payment via Visa, Visa Debit, MasterCard and American Express.
+We accept payment via Visa, Visa Debit and MasterCard.
 We currently also accept payment via bank transfer, PayPal.

 6.3 The Course Fees will be as set out in the quotation provided by Us to You.
 If we have not, for any reason, provided you with a quotation or the quotation has expired, the Course Fees will be determined by the price list in force at the time.
 Prices may change at any time, but price changes will not affect any orders that have been confirmed by Us in writing.

 6.4 It is possible that the price may have increased from that posted on Our Website.
 If that happens, we will not despatch the Products or Services until you have confirmed that you wish to buy at the new price.

 6.5 Prices include UK value added tax (“VAT”).
 If you show that you reside outside the United Kingdom, VAT will be deducted at the payment point.
 If the rate of VAT changes between the date of the Order and the Enrolment Date, the amount of VAT payable will be adjusted unless you have already paid for the Course in full before the change in the rate of VAT takes effect.